Asparagus scandens: Distribution and habitat

-This tough little creeper is indigenous to the shady afro-montane forests of the Western Cape, South Africa.
+It is endemic to the shady afro-montane forests of the Western Cape, South Africa.
 Here it can be found from the indigenous woods and kloofs of Cape Town, eastwards as far as the Tsitsikamma Mountains.

 Cultivated in South African gardens, it is a very useful ornamental plant for growing in deep shade.
-It will climb up any sticks, pillars or trellises that are available, but if there is nothing for it to climb up, it will simply form a thick, feathery groundcover.
+It will climb up any sticks, pillars or trellises that are available, or form a thick, feathery groundcover.

-It grows many tiny white drooping flowers that are followed by little orange fruits.
-These attract birds which help to disperse them.

-It is best propagated from seed.
+Invasive habit

-A. scandens is an invasive species in some countries.
+A. scandens is cinsidered to be an invasive species in some countries.
 In New Zealand it is listed on the National Pest Plant Accord, which means that it cannot be sold or distributed.
 In Australia it is listed on the Weeds of National Significance, a list of 32 taxa compiled by the federal government.